inspec/inspec/docs/resources.rst

 Matchers
 -----------------------------------------------------
-This InSpec audit resource may use any of the matchers available to the ``file`` resource that are useful for testing a directory.
+This |inspec resource| may use any of the matchers available to the ``file`` resource that are useful for testing a directory.

 ..
 ..
 Examples